Preface About This Site¶

-The materials begin with linear equations in two variables and will eventually extend through trigonometry.
+The materials begin with linear equations in two variables and extends through trigonometry.

 Each topic includes written introductions, detailed examples, and practice exercises that are fully keyed.
 In addition, each chapter concludes with additional practice problems – those problems are not keyed, although short answers are provided.
 Many topics also include videos.
 Each topic has its own link, so students can be referred to the pages directly.